sonic-net/sonic-mgmt/docs/testplan/GCU-Dynamic-ACL-testplan.md

 Verify that attempting to replace the address of a rule that does not exist properly results in an error and does not affect configDB

 #### Testing Steps

-- Create a new ACL Table Type

-- Create an ACL Table utilizing this ACL Table Type

 - Create 2 new forwarding rules on ACL Table